pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 the original source is Warner Brothers.

 Also, you might find yourself wanting to list a website as a source.
 Remember that the source isn't "wsj.com", the source is "Wall Street Journal."
+Sometimes the "about" page has this information.
+If you can't figure out who the publisher is, it probably isn't a good source.

+If using an auto-citation formatter, beware of "np" for no publisher and "nd" for no date.
+If I see a publisher immediately followed by "np", it indicates that not much thought was put into the citation.

-I don't want to see a url, but please do use a link to reference the original source as shown in the example above.
+I don't want to see the text of a URL, but please do use a link to reference the original source as shown in the example above.

 Turn In